 - Adrian Monk often wears a coat but doesn't exactly give off a badass vibe, especially with all his phobias.
 Make no mistake though, he is a former police officer, so there are times where even he can administer a surprisingly effective beatdown on some criminals.

 - The Gang from It's Always Sunny in Philadelphia have a black leather duster that is indeed pretty cool.
 Unfortunately, they are all idiots.

 - Collins' coat in RENT is pretty beat up, with the sleeve hanging off.

 - Detective Dick Gumshoe from Ace Attorney series.
-Although he could Take a Level in Badass when required of him, he'd lose it as soon as he was done.
+Although he can Take a Level in Badass when required of him, he often loses it as soon as he's done.

 - Soviet Conscripts in Command & Conquer: Red Alert 3.

 - Sebastian Castellanos in The Evil Within; his dirty, crumpled, worn longcoat is a Tragic Keepsake that he wears incessantly to remember his deceased family.